 A full day's activities are available including canoe rides, bird-watching and jeep safari, as well as lectures on other fauna.
 Our concession area is the territory of many species of wildlife including 3 tigers, 5 leopards, 7 rhino, and many deer, boar, bear, peacocks, an extraordinary number of bird species and is occasionally visited by wild elephants.
 In the afternoon we can go on a village walk and the river is a stunning location to view the sunset.

 This morning we return to Kathmandu by private coach which can take up to 5 hrs.
-We return to the comfort of the Radisson Hotel and the rest of the afternoon will be time to do some last minute souvenir shopping before heading out for a farewell dinner where you can celebrate the previous weeks of hard work, achievements and lessons learned.
+We return to the comfort of the Radisson Hotel and the rest of the afternoon will be time to do some last minute souvenir shopping before heading out for dinner.

 Accommodation: Radisson Hotel

 Visit Boudhanath boasting the world's largest Tibetan stupa, and surrounded by approximately 700 mani wheels, it is heavily patroned by faithful worshippers circling its base.
 Standing on the Bagmati River is the site of Pashupatinath where Nepal's largest Hindu temple is found and where on occasion cremations occur along the ghats (side of the river).
+Nearby is the Fred Hollows funded Tilganga Institute of Ophthalmology where you can witness important research, eye examinations and the manufacturing of intraocular lenses.
+You will also have an opportunity to meet the staff who make this not for profit organisation run.
 We return to the hotel by approximately 2pm, where the rest of day is at leisure.
 Tonight we enjoy a celebratory farewell dinner where we reflect on the lessons learned, friendships made and challenges overcome!

 Accommodation: Radisson Hotel